carla-simulator/carla/Docs/tuto_A_add_vehicle.md

 - __Lights__: Headlights, indicator lights, etc.
 - __LightGlass_Ext__: A layer of glass that allows visibility from the outside to the inside of the light.
 - __LightGlass_Int__: A layer of glass that allows visibility from the inside to the outside of the light.
 - __LicensePlate__: A rectangular plane of 29x12 cm.
+You can use the CARLA provided `.fbx` for best results, download it [here](https://carla-assets.s3.eu-west-3.amazonaws.com/fbx/LicensePlate.rar).
 The texture will be assigned automatically in Unreal Engine.
 - __Interior__: Any other details that don't fit in the above sections can go into _Interior_.

 Materials should be named using the format `M_CarPart_CarName`, e.g., `M_Bodywork_Mustang`.